web-deps/odom/docs/data.md

 - newData
   - Type: `any`.
   - Required: Yes.
-  - Usage: Contains the update.
+  - Usage: Contains the new value.

 **Return Value**: